christianAckman/Detection-of-State/README.md

-# Detection-of-State
+# OnlineChecker

-* Windows 7 service runs every 60 sec and detects the current session state and writes log information in a .txt file.
+* Windows 7 Service that determines if a user is currently using their computer by checking if the lock screen is running.
+Saves output logs to a text file, runs every 60 seconds.